Safety in Continua

 Policy layer (M1–M10)

 Pre/Post policies on every tool call.
-Owner verification, PII redaction, content trust, loop detection, resource limits.
+Owner verification, credential scoping, credential/secret redaction, content trust, loop detection, resource limits.
 2–5 Β΅s per call.

 πŸ“